sulewski12/Beer-Consumption/README.md

 The dataset I used was taken from https://www.kaggle.com/dongeorge/beer-consumption-sao-paulo.<br>
 It was collected in Sao Paulo, Brazil in university area.
 The respondents were between 18 and 28 years old.<br>
-The dataset is described in portuguese, nevertheless it's very explicit and easy to understand, at the beginning of my work with the data and translated it into English.
+The dataset is described in portuguese, nevertheless it's very explicit and easy to understand, at the beginning of my work with the data I translated it into English.

 ### EDA, Model implementation and taken steps